cconn8/cozeedesk/ARCHITECTURE.md

 - Process documents in the background with real-time status updates
 - Maintain secure tenant isolation

-**Key Value Proposition**: Transform manual data entry from scanned documents into automated AI-powered extraction with human verification.
+**Key Value Proposition**: Transform manual data entry from scanned documents into automated AI-powered extraction with streamlined editing and template creation.

 ## Technology Stack